On this page

 If the wage of a young worker exceeds a certain limit, young people are no longer dependent on their parents for tax purposes and they must pay more tax.

-The website “Student@work - 50days” helps young people calculate how many days they may still work.
+The website “Student@work” helps young people calculate how many hours they may still work.
 With the aid of their electronic ID they can register on the website and access their data.
 In addition, the website offers the opportunity to print out an official certificate showing the current status of days worked and days still available.
 The website also helps in the job search and offers all information to do with the subject to read.

-The “individual on-the-job training” (IBU) is aimed at job-seekers and is completely tailored to particular work or a particular job.
-If an employer does not find a suitable worker for a particular position and would like to train someone, he can apply to the job centre for an “individual on-the-job training” plan.
-Conversely a job-seeker can also apply for an IBU.
+The “individual on-the-job training” is aimed at job-seekers and is completely tailored to particular work or a particular job.
+If an employer does not find a suitable worker for a particular position and would like to train someone, he can apply to the job center for an “individual on-the-job training” plan.
+Conversely a job-seeker can also apply for an "individuel on-the-job training".
 By the way, in the advice and placement interviews our staff draw attention to this option.

 The internship offers school leavers the chance to gather professional experience and thus to improve their opportunities on the labour market.
 The internship offers young people the opportunity to get to know a profession or a company better over a longer period to thus facilitate entry into the world of work.